powsybl/.github/ROADMAP.md

 ### CIM-CGMES
 &rarr; Importer
 - End of basic importer of static information (operational limits to be completed): end of 2020.
-- Diagram layout (DL) profile management: done.
-- Geographical location (GL) profile management: done.
 - Generation and Load Shift Keys (GLSK) and Contingency list, Remedial Actions and additional Constraints (CRAC) management: 2021.
 - Merging through the read-only merging view of the network: available as beta feature.
-- Improvement of HVDC modelling: the ENTSO-E WG implementation guide for DC part is not available.
+- Improvement of HVDC modelling: the ENTSO-E WG implementation guide for DC part is not available, will start just after.

-Pending subjects: short circuit and operation stereotypes, Dynamics profile.
+Pending subjects: short circuit and operation stereotypes, dynamics profile.

 &larr; Exporter
-- Incremental export: Export back to a CIM-CGMES file, a network imported from a CIM-CGMES file.
+- Incremental export: export back to a CIM-CGMES file, a network that has been imported from a CIM-CGMES file.
     - The export of the SV (only bus/branch) and the SSH profiles are available as beta features.
 The SV export of node/breaker topology will be available at the end of 2020.
     - TP and EQ exports: 2021.
-- Full export: Export to a CIM-CGMES file, a network imported from any supported format: 2021.
+- Full export: export to a CIM-CGMES file, a network imported from any supported format: 2021.

 ### XIIDM
 &rarr; Importer
-- Version management (backward and forward compatibility): done.
 - Current IIDM version for the Java implementation: 1.3
 - Current IIDM version for the C++ implementation: 1.2

 &larr; Exporter
-- Done!
+- Current IIDM version for the Java implementation: 1.3
+- Current IIDM version for the C++ implementation: 1.2

 ### UCTE
 &larr; Exporter